romanwolf-git/price_modeling_airbnb/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I used Airbnbn data from insideairbnb.com to answer following questions:
+The goal of this project is to answer the following questions:

-1. Can a simple regression model be created to predict the price of an Airbnb?
-What is the model's predictive error?
+1. Can the price of an Airbnb be predicted?
+Which model predicts best with the least error?
-2. Can over- or underfitting be ruled out based on learning curves?
+2. What are the most important features to predict the price of an Airbnb?
-3. Can feature selection using Pearson's correlation, ϕk-correlation, and variance thresholding help improve the model's predictive error?
-How does model tuning impact the model's performance?
+3. How many features are necessary to predict the price of an Airbnb?

 ## File Descriptions <a name="files"></a>

-There is one jupyter notebook called kill_your_darlings.ipynb, the base data called listings.csv and the requirements.txt
+There is one jupyter notebook called [what_drives_the_price_of_an_Airbnb.ipynb](https://github.com/romanwolf-git/price_modeling_airbnb/blob/main/what_drives_the_price_of_an_Airbnb.ipynb), the base data called [listings.csv](https://github.com/romanwolf-git/price_modeling_airbnb/blob/main/listings.csv) and the requirements.txt

 ## Results<a name="results"></a>